KevinDaSilvaS/Dumont/README.md

 - Database = db name
 - Table    = table
 - Type     = action(INSERT, UPDATE, etc)
-- Ts       = timestamp of execution, currently not being filled
+- Ts       = timestamp of execution
+- DbTs     = time when the query was executed on db engine YY/MM/DD hh:mm:ss
 - Data     = map containing the modified/inserted data
 - Old      = map containing the previous data before an updates, also currently not being filled
 - RawQuery = new field added containing the raw query executed on db for debug